cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/set-up-warp.md

 ### 1. Create a Cloudflare Zero Trust account.

-The Cloudflare Zero Trust dashboard will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.
+The [Cloudflare Zero Trust home](https://one.dash.cloudflare.com/) will be your go-to place to check device connectivity data, as well as create Secure Web Gateway and Zero Trust policies for your organization.

 As you complete the [Cloudflare Zero Trust onboarding](/cloudflare-one/setup/), you will be asked to create a [team name](/cloudflare-one/glossary/#team-name) for your organization.
 You will need the team name when you deploy the WARP client on your devices; it will allow your users to connect to your organization's Cloudflare Zero Trust instance.